Move America Forward

 Move America Forward is a nonprofit military charity based in Sacramento, California.
 Howard Kaloogian, Melanie Morgan and Sal Russo established the organization in 2004.
 The organization supports front-line United States Armed Forces troops serving in Iraq and Afghanistan.
+On March 20, 2024, the charity announced it was changing its name to Troopathon, after the annual fundraising event that it holds.

 History

 Sal Russo, Melanie Morgan and Howard Kaloogian formed Move America Forward in 2004.

 In 2005, the organization took its first trip to Iraq called Voices of Soldiers tour.
 Soldiers were interviewed to share their stories in the success in the fight against terrorism during the trip.
 That August, Move America Forward sponsored a You don't speak for me, Cindy! tour to counter Cindy Sheehan's protest at President Bush's Crawford, Texas, ranch and the vigils held in her support.
-The following year, Move America Forward sponsored Trip Gold Star, the organization’s second trip to Iraq.
+The following year, Move America Forward sponsored Trip Gold Star, the organization's second trip to Iraq.
 The trip to Kurdistan, including Gold Star Moms, was for the parents of fallen American soldiers to see where their sons and daughters made the ultimate sacrifice.
 That year, the organization introduced its Care package for the troops program.
 The program sends care packages including coffee, cookies, beef jerky, Gatorade, and other requested items to troops year around.

 Move America Forward held its first "Honoring our Heroes at the Holidays" national bus tour in 2007.
 The tour traveled to over 40 cities in the United States and collected over 200,000 Christmas, Hanukkah and holiday cards for American troops.
 That year, a third trip to Iraq was led by spokeswoman Debbie Lee.
 The Move America Forward delegation visited troops in Ramadi, at Camp Marc Lee named after Debbie Lee's son, the first Navy SEAL to be killed in the war in Iraq.
 In 2008, Move America Forward sent a delegation to Guantanamo Bay to thank troops for their service.
 The trip was organized by Kylie Williams, the official ambassador for veterans' advocacy for the State of Florida.
 The second Honoring our Heroes at the Holidays national bus tour collected over 200,000 cards that year.
 That year, Move America Forward hosted the first Troopathon, an online fundraiser, to raise money to send care packages to troops.